 - Learn about the properties of the dough as it is, or add play dough accessories, spoons, or measuring cups to make small structures, hills, or pretend cupcakes.

-- For color dough (optional): squish couple food color drops into a mixture and mix well.
+- For color dough (optional): squish a couple of food color drops into a mixture and mix well.

 - For cocoa dough (optional): pour cocoa powder into the flour and oil then mix well.